user538295/swiftcompress/Documentation/ADRs/ADR-001-clean-architecture.md

 5. **Framework Independence**
    - Domain layer could be reused in GUI application
-   - Could switch from CocoaPods to Swift Package Manager without affecting domain
+   - Using Swift Package Manager for dependency management
    - Business rules portable to other platforms

 ### Negative